 In some cases the definition of the local priority habitat is wider than the national ‘equivalent’, indicated by a * next to the title.

 Two habitats have been included in the local list that are not priorities for conservation in the usual sense but can be managed to benefit biodiversity.
 These are amenity grassland and built environment and urban spaces such as gardens and school grounds.

 Other habitat features for example scrub, field edges, ditches, walls, road verges, quarries and rock outcrops are also important at times.

 Local Priority Habitats.
 A summary of the Local Priority Habitats can be found here; a list is also provided via the link.

-Rivers and streams*.
+Running water, rivers and streams*.
 The local priority habitat includes all rivers and streams capable of supporting biodiversity and in particular river sections or streams in Barnsley with priority species present.

 National priority river habitat in Barnsley includes headwaters to the Don and Little Don, shingle river sections of the Don and Cawthorne Dyke, and the Dearne because of the number of priority species it supports.
 As records are collected and water quality improves, more water courses may qualify as national priority habitat.

 The best examples of wetland local priority habitats are sites that support species of high conservation importance, such as bittern; support good populations or assemblages of key species such as water vole, amphibians, dragon or damselflies; or provide rich sites for wetland plants or invertebrates.

 Reedbed*.
 Some priority species like bittern depend on sizeable reedbeds.
 Sizeable individual reedbeds or groups of reedbeds - or reedbeds that are capable of being extended - are locally important for this reason.
 There are at least 9ha of reedbed in the Dearne valley where bittern have begun to breed.